globekeeper/go-neb/README.md

 }'
 ```

+For simplicity, use Element app to login to another seeded user (different than the bot configured) to interact with the bot in an easily manipulated environment (creating a room to invite the bot to, etc...).
 Invite the bot user into a Matrix room and type `!echo hello world`.
 It will reply with `hello world`.
+Other types of services can be used, such as `alertmanager` type, but this will require additional setup and different interaction triggers (such as [sending a notification for `alertmanager`](https://globekeeper.postman.co/workspace/f5ae58c4-4f28-4de4-accd-be7c7f041c57/request/13078936-431eb7af-78c7-438e-a138-5bae41259f9d))

+Find prepared POSTMAN requests [here](https://globekeeper.postman.co/workspace/f5ae58c4-4f28-4de4-accd-be7c7f041c57/collection/13078936-0339af3c-bc14-4821-b354-1526630ca7eb?action=share&creator=13078936).

 ## Features